NeurIT: Pushing the Limit of Neural Inertial Tracking for Indoor Robotic IoT: Design

 Then the block-recurrent attention layer receives two inputs: the input embedding $\textbf{E}_n \in \mathbb{R}^{L \times D_h}$ and the current state $\textbf{S}_n \in \mathbb{R}^{L \times D_h}$.
 The input embedding captures the hidden information of the IMU data in the current window segmentation, while the current state embeds the hidden information of all previous sequences.
 To generate the output embedding $\textbf{E}_{n+1}$ and the next state $\textbf{S}_{n+1}$, two distinct steps are performed, which is shown in \fig\ref{fig:workflow_en1} and \fig\ref{fig:workflow_sn1}.
 To obtain $\textbf{E}_{n+1}$, the cross-attention result of the two inputs, and the multi-head self-attention~\cite{vaswani2017attention} result of the input embedding are first concatenated, which can be expressed as:

-where $\rm{RPE}$ denotes the relative position encoding~\cite{wu2021rethinking}, which maps an order of indexes to the input sequences.
-After passing through a projection layer, $\textbf{H}_n$ is merged with $\textbf{E}_n$, and the output embedding is finally obtained through a multilayer perceptron (MLP) layer based on residual format:
+where $\rm{RPE}$ denotes the relative position encoding~\cite{wu2021rethinking}.
+After passing through a projection layer, $\textbf{H}_n$ is merged with $\textbf{E}_n$, and the output embedding is finally obtained through a multilayer perceptron (MLP) layer in a residue manner:

 \fig\ref{fig:workflow_sn1} gives the workflow for the next state $\textbf{H}_{n+1}$.
 The only difference is that it utilizes LSTM gate.
 In addition, RNN structure allows the state tensor to selectively merge the current and previous information, providing essential information for future prediction.
-It should be noted that all of these tensors share the space of $\mathbb{R}^{L\times D_h}$.
 Finally, $\textbf{E}_{n+1}$ is sent to the next module after the dropout layer.